100prznt/PrintablesGraphQL/README.md

 # PrusaPrintersGraphQL

-Simple implementation to get the print details on PrusaPrinters.org.
+Simple implementation to get the print and user details from PrusaPrinters.org.

 --------------------